Castwilliams251/cwmerch_site/site/content/contact/_index.md

 ---
-title: "Contact"
+title: \"Contact\"
-logo: "/img/logo.svg"
+logo: \"/img/logo.svg\"
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: \"Custom Website Merch, Online Business\"
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: \"Monday – Saturday: 9AM – 7PM.
+Closed on Sundays\"
+  - heading: Email
+    text: \"cwmerch99@gmail.com\"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class=\"f4 b lh-title mb2\">Get in Touch</h3>

-You can also use the form below for any inquiries about A.I, availability, monthly subscriptions and scheduling a 1-on-1 session with our very own ChatBot for in depth requests.
-Don’t be shy, drop us a line!
+<p>We’d love to hear from you!
+Whether you have questions about our AI-powered solutions, need assistance with customization, or want to explore new features, we’re here to help.</p>

+<p>For inquiries about AI integration, subscriptions, and one-on-one sessions with Auryn, feel free to reach out.
+Simply send us an email at <a href=\"mailto:cwmerch99@gmail.com\">cwmerch99@gmail.com</a>, and we’ll get back to you as soon as possible.</p>

+<p>Looking forward to connecting with you!</p>